xgrafix/rust-pg-tokio/README.md

 # rust-pg-tokio

-Building APIs by using Rust + Actix + PostgreSQL with postgres tokio.
+Building APIs by using Rust + Actix + PostgreSQL with postgres tokio client.